guardtime/libksi/doc/tutorial/t2_verifying.md

 ~~~~~~~~~~

-5. Verification context
+6. Verification context
 -----------------------

-We use the verification context to specify input parameters for the verification.
-We can set the publications file,
-publication string, input document hash and aggregation level.
-For publication based verification policy we can
-specify if extending of the signature is allowed.
+The key to conclusive verification is having sufficient information set up in the verification context without assuming too much
+from the signature itself.
+For most cases this means that we have to set up a publications file in the verification context and
+configure an extender (see [Basics Tutorial](tutorial/t0_basics.md)).
+If we want to verify the signature against a specific
+publication, we can do so by setting up the publication string in the verification context.
+If we want to verify the signature
+against a document, the document hash can be stored in the verification context.
+Additionally, the verification context can be used
+for specifying the initial aggregation level and enabling/disabling extending for publication-based verification.

+Let's continue with another example where we want to verify the signature against a specific publication.
+We don't really need any
+of the other verification policies, so can use just the specific policy by calling #KSI_Policy_getUserProvidedPublicationBased.
-Let's continue with another example.
-For user provided publication based policy we need to set up the publication string by calling
+We need to set up the publication string by calling #KSI_VerificationContext_setUserPublication:
-#KSI_VerificationContext_setUserPublication:

 ~~~~~~~~~~{.c}